 Breastfeeding: easily the very hardest thing I've ever physically endured in my entire life.
 Also one of the most rewarding and fulfilling things I've ever experienced.
 After breastfeeding three babies I've definitely learned a trick or two, but most of all I want to share some of the tips I wish so badly I would've known my first and maybe even more importantly my second time around too!

-FED IS BEST:
+Breastfeeding tips: FED IS BEST

 Before we even get into this post, this needs to be addressed.
 Thank goodness we've changed the phrase “breast is best” into “fed is best.”
 There is NO SHAME in bottle feeding your baby, whether that's with formula or pumping.
 I've done all 3 and started Lyla on formula at 6 months and feel absolutely zero shame about it, and if for whatever reason breastfeeding hadn't worked out for me or I just didn't want to, I would have been no less of a mother feeding my baby with formula.

 But if you want to breastfeed your babies, this post will hopefully help you know what to REALLY expect, how to help yourself have the best chance for success, and what tools I used and loved to get me there.

 I wish someone had told me, oh how I wish I would've been prepared that first time around, for the very worst pain in my life!
 Okay maybe not for everyone, but for almost all of my friends and absolutely for me, breastfeeding is one of the very most painful things I've ever EVER felt.
 A million times more painful than recovering from childbirth (which was c-section in my case).
 And no amount of lanolin could possibly make the cracking bleeding nipples feel better.

 Most of all, hiring an in-person lactation consultant to come to my house, watch my baby latch, and then physically help me correct my positioning, the baby's positioning, etc was UNBELIEVABLY helpful!!
 This isn't the least expensive option (although I was relieved to find it was a lot more reasonable than I would've expected for a house call from an RN!), but if you are on a bit of a budget you can look up the La Leche League + your zip code and find a group of women who can help you!!
 You can also ask the hospital where you delivered if they have lactation consultants and usually they do, sometimes for free and sometimes for a small fee.